rohit1402/deploylify/README.md

 ## Environment Variables

-Deploymate supports two types of environment variables:
+deploylify supports two types of environment variables:

 ### 1. General Environment Variables
 These are non-sensitive variables that can be directly specified in your `cicd.config.json`: